 I hope that helps answer the question, ‘Should I fix my home loan?’.

 Consider all options before fixing

 There are some great variable rate options on offer at the moment and it is worth tackling some homework to understand what each of the main lenders are doing before committing to one lender’s fixed-rate option.

 Now, don’t get me wrong.
 If circumstances align, then I’m not against you fixing – in fact for some of our investor clients who were in the right circumstances, we have locked in a fixed mortgage interest rate.
 But it is important to make an educated, informed decision rather than simply rate chasing.

 What if you move to a low fixed loan provider and then in one, two or three years’ time they won’t assist you with what you want to do?

 Can you split your loan?

-Now this is where people can start to get strategic and have the best of both worlds.
+Splitting the loan is the next thing to consider and this is where people can start to get strategic and have the best of both worlds.

-Imagine having all the flexibility of a variable rate loan with your offset account and ability to make extra repayments etc. as well as the rate security of the fixed rate loan.
+Imagine having all the flexibility of a variable rate loan with your offset account and ability to make extra repayments as well as the rate security of the fixed rate loan.

-This is a great option for many people and one that is now becoming a more favourable in the current low rate environment.
+This is a great option for many people and one that is now becoming a more favourable in the current low-rate environment.